Tin Roof Bistro Brussels Sprouts are a perfect veggie dish to delight your palate. Make sure you make double because they are so addictive!

 Tin Roof Bistro Brussels Sprouts have arrived!
 I’ve been obsessed with these Brussels Sprouts for years.
-I mean literally since the day we first stepped into the Tin Roof Bistro and the waiter recommended them.
-We loved them so much we went back for dinner the next day and ordered two more plates.
+I mean, literally, since the day we first stepped into the Tin Roof Bistro and the waiter recommended them.
+I loved them so much, when my family went back for dinner the next day, I ordered two more plates.
 They are just that good.

 Ingredients